UNIONS: The impact of systematic errors on weak-lensing peak counts: Local shear calibration

-The understanding and mitigation of spatial patterns in shear calibration is an active field of research for future weak-lensing surveys \citep{2021arXiv211001275K,2022arXiv220301460C}.
+The understanding and mitigation of spatial patterns in shear calibration is an active field of research for future weak-lensing surveys \citep{Kitching_2021,2022arXiv220301460C}.
 Here, we investigate local shear calibration, the dependence of calibration on observed quantities, and the impact on cosmological parameters.

-In the context of weak-lensing mass maps as tracers of the large-scale structure, \citet{Van_Waerbeke_2013} carry out a local calibration in pixels of $1$ arcmin size.
+In the context of weak-lensing mass maps as tracers of the LSS, \citet{Van_Waerbeke_2013} carry out a local calibration in pixels of $1$ arcmin size.
 Their multiplicative shear bias is computed as a smooth, two-parameter fitting function from image simulations.
 This is in contrast to our case of metacalibration, which provides very noisy calibration estimates for individual galaxies.
 These estimates need to be averaged over substantially larger areas to reduce the uncertainty such that the corresponding response matrices are numerically stable enough for inversion.

-In this work, we employ a series of square patches with a size of $d_{\textrm{s}} = 4, 2, 1, 0.5$, and $0.25$ degrees over which the shear calibration estimates are averaged in turn.
-To easily divide the observed sky area into an integer number of square-sized sub-patches, we first project the data onto a Cartesian plane.
-Next, we extend this area via zero padding to a size $N_x \times N_y$~deg$^2$, such that $N_x$ and $N_y$ are multiples of the largest sub-patch size $d_\textrm{s, max} = 4$ deg.
+In this work, we employed a series of square patches with a size of $d_{\textrm{s}} = 4, 2, 1, 0.5$, and $0.25$ degrees over which the shear calibration estimates are averaged in turn.
+To easily divide the observed sky area into an integer number of square-sized sub-patches, we first projected the data into a Cartesian plane.
+Next, we extended this area via zero padding to size $N_x \times N_y$~deg$^2$, such that $N_x$ and $N_y$ are multiples of the largest sub-patch size $d_\textrm{s, max} = 4$ deg.

-We compute local versions of $\mat R^\textrm{shear}$ \eqref{eq:R_shear_av} and $\mat R^\textrm{selection}$ \eqref{eq:R_S} by carrying out the averages per sub-patch.
-If the number of galaxies in a sub-patch is smaller than a threshold $n_\textrm{gal, 0}$, we replace the local response matrices in that sub-patch by their global mean, to avoid numerical instabilities.
+We computed local versions of $\mat R^\textrm{shear}$ \eqref{eq:R_shear_av} and $\mat R^\textrm{selection}$ \eqref{eq:R_S} by carrying out the averages per sub-patch.
+If the number of galaxies in a sub-patch was smaller than a threshold $n_\textrm{gal, 0}$, we replaced the local response matrices in that sub-patch by their global mean, to avoid numerical instabilities.
 We chose $n_\textrm{gal, 0} = \bar n_\textrm{gal} / 2$.
 This occurs mainly at the edges of the field where sub-patches overlap with the area of zero padding.
-We calibrate the estimated shear of each galaxy in a given sub-patch by the total local response matrix, in analogy to \eqref{eq:R_tot}.
+We calibrated the estimated shear of each galaxy in a given sub-patch by the total local response matrix, in analogy to \eqref{eq:R_tot}.
+Similarly, we computed the local shear bias $\vec c$ as the average per sub-patch.